Skip to content

 You can print from a USB on any of the public computers for a fee per page.

-Yes.
 The library has public access internet computers available.
 They are free to use and can be booked for up to two hours.
-Staff are on hand to assist, if required.
+You can also print, copy or scan (fees apply), and a JP can certify documents if you require.

 Yes.
 The library has free Wi-Fi available for use on your laptop, notebook, iPad and other devices.
 Just ask the staff for the Wi-Fi log-in slips.
 Sessions last for two hours or 200MB.